 How does forking fix it?
 Easy.
 First, we can get rid of all of the compatibility issues --- if you use libgnurl, you state that you don't need anything but HTTP/HTTPS.
 Those applications that need more, should stick with the original cURL.
 Those that do not, can choose to move to something simpler.
 As the library gets a new name, we do not have to worry about tons of packages breaking as soon as one rebuilds it.
 So renaming itself and saying that "libgnurl = libcurl with only HTTP/HTTPS support and GnuTLS" fixes 99%% of the problems that darkened my mood.
 Note that this pretty much CANNOT be done without a fork, as renaming is an essential part of the fix.
-Now, there might be creative solutions to achieve the same thing within the standard cURL build system, but I'm not happy to wait for a decade for Daniel to review the patches.
+Now, there might be creative solutions to achieve the same thing within the standard cURL build system, but this was deemed to be too much work when gnurl was originally started.
 The changes libgnurl makes to curl are miniscule and can easily be applied again and again whenever libcurl makes a new release.

 Projects that use cURL only for HTTP/HTTPS and that would work with GnuTLS should be able to switch to libgnurl by changing "-lcurl" to "-lgnurl".
 That's it.
 No changes to the source code should be required, as libgnurl strives for bug-for-bug compatibility with the HTTP/HTTPS/GnuTLS subset of cURL.
 We might add new features relating to this core subset if they are proposed, but so far we have kept our changes minimal and no additions to the original curl source have been written.

 libgnurl and gnurl are not intended to be used as a replacement for curl for users: